smittyvanilli/Neovim-from-scratch/README.md

 # Neovim from scratch

-My NeoVim config is inspired by the NeoVim From Scratch YouTube series
+My NeoVim config is inspired by the NeoVim From Scratch YouTube series.

+Color scheme has been changed to default for VSCode / VSCodium.

 The rest of this is copied from Christian Chiarulli's README file.
 (https://github.com/LunarVim/Neovim-from-scratch/blob/master/README.md)